 If you are younger, say elementary age, I will work with you to increase your confidence in speaking before your classmates, or in front of your teacher, or in the assembly room when you are introducing others.

 I am a member of NCTE (the National Council of Teachers of English) as well as the IRA (the International Reading Association).
-Therefore, I keep apprised of current techniques and strategies in reading and comprehension.
+As of January 2015, the IRA has been renamed to the ILA (The International Literacy Association).
+I keep apprised of current techniques and strategies in reading and comprehension.
 I work with all ages of readers to help them achieve their personal and academic goals (from pre-K through adults).
 I share reading strategies with different types of learners on a one-to-one basis, including making each person aware of internet sites which can help them locate information which appeals to their individual interests.
 I have been trained to interface well with all types of learners.

-Some titles I have ready to discuss with new high school and college clients include: Cold Mountain (Charles Frazier), The Crucible (Arthur Miller), The Great Gatsby (F. Scott Fitzgerald), A Lesson Before Dying (Ernest J. Gaines), Narrative of the Life of Frederick Douglass, An American Slave Written by Himself, Lord of the Flies (William Golding), Of Mice and Men (John Steinbeck), A Tale of Two Cities (Charles Dickens), To Kill a Mockingbird (Harper Lee), The Poisonwood Bible (Barbara Kingsolver), A Raisin in the Sun (Lorraine Hansberry), most of Romeo and Juliet (Shakespeare), The Scarlet Letter (Nathaniel Hawthorne), Ender's Game (Orson Scott Card), The Old Man and the Sea (Ernest Hemingway), The Wide Sargasso Sea (Jean Rhys) (notes containing information about prequel to Jane Eyre), Jane Eyre (Charlotte Bronte), Sylvia Plath's Blackberrying Poem paraphrased, Fahrenheit 451 by Ray Bradbury, Animal Farm by George Orwell, Rime of the Ancient Mariner by Samuel Taylor Coleridge, The Chosen by Chaim Potok, Man's Search for Meaning by Viktor Frankl (Logo-therapist), and rereading Othello, Shakespeare's greatest tragedy.
+Some titles I have ready to discuss with new high school and college clients include: Cold Mountain (Charles Frazier), The Crucible (Arthur Miller), The Great Gatsby (F. Scott Fitzgerald), A Lesson Before Dying (Ernest J. Gaines), Narrative of the Life of Frederick Douglass, An American Slave Written by Himself, Lord of the Flies (William Golding), Of Mice and Men (John Steinbeck), A Tale of Two Cities (Charles Dickens), To Kill a Mockingbird (Harper Lee), The Poisonwood Bible (Barbara Kingsolver), A Raisin in the Sun (Lorraine Hansberry), most of Romeo and Juliet (Shakespeare), The Scarlet Letter (Nathaniel Hawthorne), Ender's Game (Orson Scott Card), The Old Man and the Sea (Ernest Hemingway), The Wide Sargasso Sea (Jean Rhys) (notes containing information about prequel to Jane Eyre), Jane Eyre (Charlotte Bronte), Sylvia Plath's Blackberrying Poem paraphrased, Fahrenheit 451 by Ray Bradbury, Animal Farm by George Orwell, Rime of the Ancient Mariner by Samuel Taylor Coleridge, The Chosen by Chaim Potok, Man's Search for Meaning by Viktor Frankl (Logo-therapist), Blood on the River, James Town 1607 by Elisa Carbone, significant portions of Pocahontas and the Powhatan Dilemma by Camilla Townsend (a true historical account), rereading of Othello, Shakespeare's greatest tragedy, and studying Virgil's Aeneid with an AP student, sharing readings and interpretations of Roman and Greek gods' interference with human affairs.

 I have substituted in Clear Creek ISD (18 elementary schools)for an entire fall and spring session, checking each substituting opportunity daily and working in a different elementary and/or grade level daily, based upon need.
 I have substituted in Pre-K, Kindergarten, first, second, third, fourth, and fifth grades.
 I have worked in Special Ed classrooms, Life Skills classes, even mainstreaming an individual student in a regular classroom situation or helping two or three students at-a-time in a mainstreamed classroom, as well as substituting in a classroom with students of mixed abilities many times.